unknownv2/CoreHook/README.md

 The native hosting module requires either: 1) A global `dotnet.runtimeconfig.json` file or 2) a local `CoreHook.CoreLoad.runtimeconfig.json` file
 (located next to `CoreHook.CoreLoad.dll` in the CoreHook output directory) to initialize CoreCLR.
-The host module will first attempt to use the global configuration file if it exists, then it will check for a local configuration file, and finally it will use the directory of the `CoreHook.CoreLoad.dll` assembly for resolving dependencies.
+The host module will first attempt to use the local configuration file, then it will check for the the global configuration file and use that if it exists, and finally it will use the directory of the `CoreHook.CoreLoad.dll` assembly for resolving dependencies.

 The `runtimeconfig` file must contain the framework information for hosting .NET Core in the target application.
 When you build any .NET Core application, these files are generated to the output directory.
 [For more information on the